idoyeh/Mouse-Race---OOP/README.md

 ✔	random - Moving in a straight line.
 When it hits the edge of the screen, it changes direction randomly.
 When an element touches the mouse the game is over.

 <br/>
 - The player has a score that appears on the screen.
-It goes up by 1 every second.
+It goes up by 1 every second.<br/>
-- At any given moment, an element moves in a logic determined by its type.
+- At any given moment, an element moves in a logic determined by its type.<br/>
-- When you click the "Start" button in the center of the screen, all elements appear in random places.
+- When you click the "Start" button in the center of the screen, all elements appear in random places.<br/>
-- An element must not be out of the confines of the screen.
+- An element must not be out of the confines of the screen.<br/>

 # Example